uch2ha/Country-App/README.md

 - React application is written in Typescript
 - The user interface is divided into pages that are routed through react-router-dom.
 - Materialui is used for styling
-- Tests are implemented with Typescript language
+- Tests are implemented with Jest

 ## Installation